andrwlddy/100days_of_cloud/Journey/004/Readme.md

 ☁️ a resource is an entity managed by Azure.
 The most basic example being a virtual machine (vm).
 There are many types of resources azure offers.
 Some (but not all of them) include SQL Database, Azure Cosmos DB, Ubuntu Server, a storage account, key valut etc. As you can imagine, to build up a network in azure, you will need many resources working together to accomplish your business needs.

-Resources can be grouped together, in Resource Groups.
+☁️Resources can be grouped together, in Resource Groups.
 This is a way to group the resources together for whatever purpose / reason makes most sense to accomplishing your goals.

+☁️Resource Groups can NOT be nested, and a resource can only belong in one Resource Group.

-Below is a screenshot of what you will see in azure after clicking "create a resource" in the Azure Portal.
+☁️Below is a screenshot of what you will see in azure after clicking "create a resource" in the Azure Portal.
 Some examples of the plethora of resource options azure offers!!!

 ![azure resources](https://user-images.githubusercontent.com/102994059/194436982-808162f5-bdd6-4fe4-b9d8-8b9b5033a203.jpg)